gragra33/Blazing.Mediator/src/samples/OpenTelemetry/OpenTelemetryExample/README.md

 Before exploring the application, review the complete API documentation:

 - **Swagger UI** (`https://localhost:7000/swagger`) - Interactive documentation where you can:
-  - Browse all available endpoints
+  - Browse all available endpoints including streaming endpoints
   - Test API operations directly from the browser
   - View request/response schemas
   - Understand authentication requirements